 Ensure that your originals meet all of the following criteria:

 - no thinner than 65 g/m2 or 18-pound / Note: Some tracing paper is thinner than this.
-Do not feed tracing paper into the scanner unless you're certain it's thick enough.
+We will not feed tracing paper into the scanner unless we're certain that it's thick enough.